inm-web-labs/inm-labs-component-library/README.md

 - 0.0.14 - added option to have negative amounts to vue-format-amount-input
 - 0.0.15 - fixed bug when clearing negative value
 - 0.0.16 - VueFormatAmountInput: changed maxValue logic and default value; To prevent Scientific notation on numbers value is now returned and used as a string
+- 0.0.17 - fixed bug when changing currency and input had no content